-14.4 Porting and Native Numbers: In order to obtain the configurations of Service described herein, Company must be the Operating Carrier for the utilized telephone numbers (i.e. utilized telephone numbers must be assigned to Company’s Operating Carrier Number (“OCN”)).
-Company will provide Telephone Numbers (“TN’s”) that have been assigned to Company under Company’s OCNs (i.e. native TN’s).
+14.4 Porting and Native Numbers: To obtain the configurations of Service described herein, Company must be the Operating Carrier for the utilized telephone numbers (i.e., utilized telephone numbers must be assigned to Company’s Operating Carrier Number (“OCN”)).
+Company will provide Telephone Numbers (“TN’s”) that have been assigned to Company under Company’s OCNs (i.e., native TN’s).

 14.5 Customer may request Company perform local number portability (“LNP”) for existing geographically relevant telephone numbers to Company (“Port-In”).
 Customer represents and warrants that it has all necessary rights and authority necessary for any telephone number Port-In and will provide copies of letters of authority authorizing the same upon Company’s request.
 Company may receive requests to port a telephone number currently assigned to Customer or to Customer’s End-User to a third-party provider (“Port-Out”).
 Company will comply with all requests and will cooperate with the requesting party in performing such porting.
 Company makes no guarantees regarding the promptness of a Port-In or a Port Out; provided, however, all Port-In or Port-Out activity will be provided consistent with applicable law.